campoy/go-tooling-workshop/1-source-code/2-writing/3-vet-and-lint.md

 ## Continuous Integration and code checkers

-It is a good pratice to add checks to make sure that any code causing `go vet` or `golint` doesn't build, specially if you're using tools like Travis CI, Jenkins, and others.
+It is a good practice to add checks to make sure that any code causing `go vet` or `golint` doesn't build, specially if you're using tools like Travis CI, Jenkins, and others.